BeanstalkFarms/Beanstalk-Analytics/README.md

      - https://cloud.google.com/iam/docs/impersonating-service-accounts#impersonate-sa-level
      I should be able to impersonate the service account locally when running my local dev stack for google cloud functions.

+###### Medium

+- Serverless source code deployment
+  - Minify the supply increase file.
+    - This is about 1/5 the bundle size right now.
+Would allow for viewing source online in the GCP console.
+  - Ensure that the notebooks directory is not included in cloud functions deployment

+###### Low

+- Investigate how much we can speed up execution time by converting the notebooks into scripts.